Costs for D&O insurance for SPAC IPOs rose dramatically between 2020 and the end of 2021.

 What Makes SPACs More or Less Attractive to D&O Insurance Underwriters?

-As discussed at length by my colleague Andrew Silva in a recent article about D&O insurance underwriting factors, there are certain characteristics that make a SPAC more or less attractive to insurance carriers.
+As discussed at length by Yelena Dunaevsky and Andrew Silva in their articles about D&O insurance underwriting factors and how carriers view recent SPAC market shifts, there are certain characteristics that make a SPAC more or less attractive to insurance carriers.

 If you are in a position to make a choice when it comes to structuring your SPAC, consider making choices that help keep you in the “favorable” column, below.
 The “less favorable” is not bad; it is just more expensive when it comes to D&O insurance for SPAC IPOs.